Information System Security Officer (ISSO) - Intermediate

 Type: FULL TIME

 The ISSO/Certifier will use Federal Certification and Accreditation (C&A) processes to research, verify and document information security controls in order for the "systems" to be accredited.
-While this position is remote, the security officer will occasionally support projects onsite in the greater Washington/Baltimore area.
+While this position is remote, the security officer will occasionally support projects onsite in the Northern Virginia area.

 U.S. Citizenship required